Ormikon/OWIN-Static/README.md

 If you do not want to use the index file just set DefaultFile as null or empty string.

+# Hidden files

+Hidden files and directories are not used by default.
+They can be enabled by AllowHidden option in StaticSettings.

 # Redirect if folder

 If a user pointed a folder in the URL like http://somesite.su/css this request by default will be redirected to the folder: http://somesite.su/css/